 - 100% foreign ownership permitted

-- Renewable five year work/residence visas granted within five days
+- 5 year renewable work permits/residency visas granted within five days

-- A safe, stable British Overseas Territory and pro-business government
+- A safe, stable British Overseas Territory with robust laws

-CEC in the Cayman Islands will accept companies and divisions of companies active in these key sectors:
+CEC in the Cayman Islands can accept companies and divisions of companies active in these key sectors:

-- Media & Marketing (including digital, media, film and broadcasting)
+- Media and Marketing (including digital, media, film and broadcasting)